Writing a Personal Statement

 By Jeffrey Spahn ’95

-This handout was derived from How To Write A Winning Personal Statement, by Richard Stelzer, available in the Career and Writing Centers at Hamilton College.
+This handout was derived from How To Write A Winning Personal Statement, by Richard Stelzer.
+For additional resources, see the Career Center.